What’s on the menu? 5 fresh lure ideas

 4. Flour blaze

 Possums forage using their sight and sense of smell.
-So using a lure that is bright and smelly is perfect for encouraging them towards your trap.
-Flour blaze ticks all the boxes.
+So using flour blaze, which is bright and smelly, is perfect for encouraging them towards your trap.

 White flour is used as a visual attractant, icing sugar helps the mixture stick to the tree, and your chosen essence lures them in.
-We even have an effective recipe for possum sweet flour paste you can use.
+See our effective recipe for possum sweet flour paste.

 Once you’ve made your mixture, ‘blaze’ (sprinkle) the flour paste over and around the trees and ground near your trap (but keep it away from bait stations and traps because the flour will get all mouldy).